 Function: Replaces figures separated by a slash with an alternative form.

-Example: The user enters 3/4 in a recipe and get the threequarters nut fraction.
+Example: The user enters 3/4 in a recipe and get the three quarters nut fraction.

 Recommended implementation: The afrc table maps sets of figures separated by slash (U+002F) or fraction (U+2044) characters to corresponding fraction glyphs in the font (GSUB lookup type 4).